College Enrollment and Postsecondary Success

 High school counselors are postsecondary champions in the school and play an essential role in students' academic performance, social-emotional development, and college readiness.

 Research, and our own experiences as leaders at high schools across Chicago, tell us that prepared and focused counselors are vital to improving both the student experience in high schools and college success.
 Therefore, we support counselors and postsecondary teams to lead this work in their schools.

 Preparing All Students for College

-How We Work
+How We Collaborate

-A dedicated NCS Postsecondary Coach then meets with counselors at their schools, often several times a month, to listen to issues, engage in a dialogue on how the school is performing, and collaborate on options.
-The NCS Coach and counselor review the research on what works to improve student postsecondary outcomes and analyze data from the District and the school, like reports on which students have not yet filed the FAFSA.
+Throughout the academic year, an NCS coach meets with counselors at their schools, often several times a month, to listen to issues, dialogue on how the school is performing, and collaborate on options.
+The NCS Coach and counselor review relevant research on what works to improve student postsecondary outcomes as well as analyze data from the District and the school, such as reports on which students have not yet filed the FAFSA.